-Located in the northern part of Ambergris Caye, San Pedro Belize is the paradise perfect for an escape.
-Home to the world’s 2nd largest reef system, the Belize Barrier Reef, some of the best dive sites in the world, the famous Blue Hole, gorgeous resorts, and tons of activities we’ve put together a guide for the best things to do in San Pedro Belize after our recent trip celebrating Scott’s Birthday in paradise including our picks for best things to do in San Pedro, where to eat in San Pedro, and where to stay in San Pedro, Belize.
+Located in the northern part of Ambergris Caye, Belize, San Pedro is the paradise perfect for an escape.
+Home to the world’s 2nd largest reef system, some of the best dive sites in the world, gorgeous resorts, and tons of activities, we’ve put together a guide for the best things to do in San Pedro Belize!

 Renting a golf cart is undoubtedly the best way to get around and one of the best things to do in San Pedro Belize.
-You’ll notice that this is the local’s mode of transportation on the island and if you’re not staying in the heart of San Pedro you will need to get around one way or another and getting a golf cart is the best option so you can explore on your own.
+You’ll notice that this is the local’s mode of transportation on the island.
+If you’re not staying in the heart of San Pedro town, you will need to get around one way or another.
+Why not rent a golf cart to explore on your own?

-You can rent golf carts from most resorts or in downtown San Pedro in person.
+You can rent golf carts from most resorts or in downtown San Pedro town in person.

 Go to Secret Beach